Do you want to have $100,000?

 You can see just how long in the chart below.

-As you can see, putting $1,000 into a savings account earning less than 1% a year will take you over 460 years to grow it into just $10,000.
+As you can see, putting $1,000 into a savings account with a rate of return less than 1% a year will take you over 460 years to grow it into just $10,000.

 But that same $1,000 grows into $10,000 in 30 years when invested in the stock market.